mui/material-ui/examples/gatsby/README.md

 ## gatsby-theme-material-ui

-Looking for an example with fewer boilerplate but less freedom?
+Looking for an example with less boilerplate but also less freedom?
 Check [`/examples/gatsby-theme`](https://github.com/mui-org/material-ui/tree/master/examples/gatsby-theme) out.